Dhirajsharmain/regex-problems-basics/README.md

 **UC9-sampleEmailsValidation**

-_Description_ : Should clear all email samples provided separately
+_Description_ : Should clear all email samples provided separately.

+U**C10-jUnitTestForUserEntries**

+_Description_ : Write JUnit Test to validate the User Entry for First Name, Last Name, Email, Mobile, and Password.
+- Write Junit Test for Happy as well as Sad test case.
+- Happy Test Case validates the Entry Successfully
+- Sad Test Cases fails the Entry